francisashley/mobile-dev-environment/README.md

 Share state information with other instances of MDE in the group.
 Information like logbox toggle and height will be shared.

-This is useful if you have to initiliase MDE in multiple files across the same project.
+This is useful if you want to use MDE in multiple files across the same project.

-## Take note
+## Heads up
 Retrieving trace info only works when the caller is in a file that is directly accessable to the client.
 URL rewriting will break this.

 For example: